How to Drive Follow-Up Tasks Based on Previous Responses

 - Configure the Visibility Criteria of the Follow-Up Task

-Let's take a look at how this functions for each of the close-ended Task Types, using our Outdoor Activity example:
+Let's take a look at how this functions for each of the closed-ended Task Types, using our Outdoor Activity example:

 Starting From a Poll Task, Prompt Task, or Fill the Blank Task Polls